 Founded in 2005, The Humane League began as a small team of activists protesting foie gras at local restaurants in Philadelphia.
 Fast forward to present day, and THL has reached over one million people on Facebook alone, handed out over seven million plant-based eating guides, and earned hundreds of corporate animal welfare commitments with their tenacity and dedication.

 Stretching from the United States to the United Kingdom, Mexico to Japan, THL has nearly 100 staff members working tirelessly #ForTheAnimals around the world.
 Joining them are a league of volunteers, campus organizers, grassroots changemakers, and members of the Open Wing Alliance.
 The Open Wing Alliance was created in 2016 with one goal in mind: to improve the lives of as many chickens as possible.
-This coalition consists of nearly 70 animal protection organizations spread over six continents.
+This coalition consists of over 70 animal protection organizations spread over six continents.
 From Animal Allies in Asia to Sinergia Animal in South America, the Open Wing Alliance’s efforts have exponentially impacted animal welfare policies for egg-laying hens in major global markets.
 Thanks to these efforts, over 10 million chickens can spread their wings beyond battery cages and 20 percent of chickens in the United States are now cage-free—double that of just three years ago.